dorinalunar/domain-risk-dapp/README.md

 *   **DAO Governance:** Prevent contradictory proposals from passing by semantically checking new proposals against existing active rules.
 *   **DeFi Partnerships:** Automatically verify if a new marketing commitment violates exclusivity clauses of previous agreements.
-*   **Freelance & Escrow:** Ensure deliverables match the semantic intent of the initial contract before releasing funds, acting as an AI judge.
+*   **Freelance & Escrow:** Ensure deliverables match the semantic intent of the initial contract before releasing funds, acting as an autonomous AI judge.

 ---